 Propose: Revised for CID 16597 per discussion and editing instructions in 11-18/1220r0.

 TGax editor: Change 27.5.3.4 A-MPDU contents in an HE TB PPD: (Track change on) (…existing texts….)

+An unassociated STA that responds to a Basic Trigger frame shall only include management frame in the response.(#16597)

-A STA that responds to a Basic Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in:
+An associated(#16597) STA that responds to a Basic Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in:

 Table 9-428 (A-MPDU contents MPDUs in the control response context(#13283)) with the exception that the A-MPDU not contain QoS Data frames, if(#Ed) the TID Aggregation Limit field of the User Info field addressed to the STA in the Trigger frame(#11160) is 0, the Trigger frame is contained in an A-MPDU, and the STA receives at least another MPDU that solicits an immediate acknowledgment.(#13283, #13744)